shawna-tuli-silicon-valley/uci-beall-applied-innovation-product-analytics-data-science/README.md

-# UCI Applied Innovation Product Analytics 💛💙
+# UCI Beall Applied Innovation Product Analytics 💛💙

 I was the Data Scientist in Engineering at the Cove in Irvine.